ome/ngff-spec/ngff_spec/contribute.md

 and across several of the pages in this repo.
 For an overview of supported referencing syntax, see the [MyST doc pages](https://mystmd.org/guide/cross-references).
-It is recommended to use the following syntax in this document for consitency:
+It is recommended to use the following syntax in this document for consistency:

 ```
 anchor: (your-reference-name)=